cappetta/datastax/README.md

 This project leverages YAML to enable reuse of the vagrantfile.

-Personally - It improves the ability to constantly tear-down / rebuild and a nice improvement in usability between host and virutal environments.
+Personally - It improves the usability when constantly tearing-down / rebuilding systems while interatcing between host and virtual environments.

 YAML integration w/ puppet is yet to happen.

 This project has a published page under GitHub @ http://cappetta.github.io/datastax

 Support
 -------